justinwoo/my-blog-posts/posts/2018-04-21-generics-rep-sums-and-products-to-list-for-fun.md

----
-title: Generics-Rep Sums and Products to List for Fun
-tags: purescript
-author: kimagure
-slide: false
----
 Sometimes when I write PureScript code, I want to do something as easy as using row types with `RowToList` when dealing with normal ADTs, but I don't quite have as convenient of ways to work with ADTs: when I deal with (Polymorphic) `Variant`s instead of sums, I can simply `RowToList` on the row type and work with the type level-list.
 Likewise, I when I deal with `Record` problems instead of products, I can simply `RowToList` again on the row type and work with the type-level list.
 But why not for normal ADT types' Generic Representations?
 Well, very well could!

 ## `Sum` to `SumList1`